digital-land/design.digital-land.info/application/templates/prototypes/guidance/version-2/specifications/tree-preservation-order.md

 ### start-date

-The date that the TPZ came into force, written in `YYYY-MM-DD` format.
+The date that the TPA came into force, written in `YYYY-MM-DD` format.

 Example: `1984-03-28`

 ### end-date

-If applicable, the date that the TPZ was no longer in effect, written in `YYYY-MM-DD` format.
+If applicable, the date that the TPA was no longer in effect, written in `YYYY-MM-DD` format.
 If it's still in effect, leave the cell blank.

 Example: `1999-01-20`